News

 Photo: SBP

-Hagaparken in Stockholm is known as a lush park where our Crown Princess and her family live.
+Hagaparken in Stockholm is known as a verdant park where our Crown Princess resides with her family.
 Since this summer, the park is now even greener.

-During the summer, the plant was completed on the building, formerly synonymous with the SAS headquarters, and now provides energy from the sun.
+During the summer, the plant was completed on the building, previously known as SAS's headquarters, and now provides energy from the sun.

-- It all starts as usual with our Greentech Integration solar installers who carry out their work with great precision in the field.
-It also starts with our skilled designers who spend countless hours designing the optimal solution in consultation with Mengus, who has been a very supportive client all the way," says Mobin Jafari, Project Manager at SBP.
+– As usual, it all starts with our solar panel installers, Greentech Integration, who perform their work with great precision in the field.
+In addition, our skilled project managers dedicate countless hours to designing the optimal solution in consultation with Mengus, who has been a very supportive client throughout the process, says Mobin Jafari, project manager at SBP.

 "A significant milestone"

-The plant is spread over eight different roof areas, which means there are more challenges than installing one continuous plant.
-However, with the help of Mengus, the plant was in place before many people had returned from vacation.
+The plant is distributed over eight different roof surfaces, which means that the challenges are greater than with the installation of a single, cohesive plant.
+However, with the help of Mengus, the plant was in place before many had even returned from vacation.

 Back to News